 What Is SSI?

 Disabled individuals who don’t meet the qualifications for Social Security Disability (SSD) benefits may instead be eligible for Supplemental Security Income (SSI) from the federal government.
-In addition to federal SSI benefits, Illinois residents may also be able to access funds from the state of Illinois through the supplemental payment (SSP) or AABD Cash Assistance program.
+In addition to federal SSI benefits, Illinois residents may also be able to access funds from the state of Illinois through the supplemental payment (SSP).

 SSD benefits are funded through payroll taxes that are directed to the Social Security program.
 The benefits are available to disabled people who are no longer able to work, but have contributed to the Social Security fund through employment in the past.

 SSI is an option for disabled people who haven’t been able to work long enough, or recently enough, to be eligible for disability benefits.
 SSI is a federal needs-based program for low-income individuals that is funded through general tax revenue.

 The program is designed to help aged, blind, and disabled people with little to no income with cash benefits to meet basic needs for food, clothing, and shelter.

 Any citizen residing in the United States, who is 65 years of age or older, or is blind or disabled, and has limited income and limited resources, may be eligible for SSI.
 Children under the age of 18 with a medical diagnosis of physical or mental impairment that meets the definition of disabled that is set out by the Social Security Administration (SSA) may be eligible for SSI benefits.
 The adult definition of disability is applied to individuals over 18 years of age.